jakeharris/monochrome/README.md

 Introduction
 ============

-> To live in this world, you must be able to do three things:
+> "To live in this world, you must be able to do three things:

 > to love what is mortal;

 > to hold it against your bones knowing your own life depends on it;

-> and, when the time comes to let it go, to let it go.
+> and, when the time comes to let it go, to let it go."

->   *- Mary Oliver*
+> *-- Mary Oliver*

 You've been dared to stay a night in the haunted house up on the hill.
 Rumors abound of creatures and ghasts that roam its halls; nearly every third child has some spook-story about the time they